M-melisa/M-melisa/README.md

 - 👋 Hi, I’m @M-melisa
-- 👀 I’m interested in web development and networking
+- 👀 I’m interested in web development and UI/UX design
-- 🌱 I’m currently learning HTML,CSS and JavaScript
+- 🌱 I’m currently learning HTML, CSS and how to use Figma
 - 💞️ I’m looking to collaborate on creating web development pages
 - 📫 How to reach me 0110932086